definitelynotstarlord/SlowHeim/README.md

 ![Valheim Modpack Landscape](https://raw.githubusercontent.com/definitelynotstarlord/SlowHeim/refs/heads/main/config/SlowHeimBase-Complete_806x460.png)

 ### SlowHeim, Take It Easy!
+Please take note that this modpack is for PRE-CTA!
+It.
+Will.
+Not.
+Work.
+On.
+Latest.
+Update.
+Don't even try.

 Welcome to SlowHeim!
 A nomap/noportal modpack!

 This modpack is now designed for the SlowHeim server and includes FastLink with server/password - though you do need to be whitelisted to play.
 Feel free to disable FastLink.
 If you'd like to play, message me on Discord.
 I have included all of my configuration files that exist on the server.
 The goal of this modpack is to greatly increase the size of the world while enhancing some of Valheim's survival aspects.
 This playthrough is meant to be very slow.
 It is still a work in progress and I'll be updating as we find things that need to be changed.